UW-CEG/two-stage-2/two-stage-report.md

     keep_md: yes
 ---

 Do two-stage exams help alleviate historic demographic-based achievement gaps in introductory chemistry courses at UW?
-A statistical analysis of classroom performance using R programming.
+A statistical analysis of classroom performance using R.